jackcollison/Computational/README.md

-# Computational
+# Econ 899: Computational Economics

-Yeonggyu Yun's repository for code for ECON 899 (Computational) taught by Dean Corbae and Jean-Francois Houde at UW-Madison, Fall 2022
+Yeonggyu Yun's repository for codes for ECON 899 taught by Dean Corbae and Jean-Francois Houde at UW-Madison, Fall 2022

 PS1: Value Function Iteration